 Our team worked with the City of Melbourne to combine disparate data form healthcare, public health and community settings, and create a platform for integrated, real-time analytics decision-making by government stakeholders.
 The project involved building mobile citizen apps for voluntary data submission, and piping formal and informal data back into the platform for bi-directional visualizations.
 Key indicators collected included primary, secondary and tertiary health service utilization, waste management and health mobility.
 Partnerships with local technology providers further enabled broad-based scale and adoption of the platform, which continues to be used today by government decision-makers and citizens alike.

 Torrens University Australia

-Our team is collaborating with Torrens University Australia (Laureate Global Network) to build an integrated mental health atlas across Australia, from evidence generated via Public Health Information Development Unit and ABS Data sets to map a state-level, Australia wide atlas that informs federal government decision making in Public Health.
-The analytics and visualisation will inform government dashboards in real time.
+Our team has initiated a collaboration with Torrens University Australia (Laureate Global Universities) to build an integrated mental health atlas across Australia from evidence generated via Public Health Information Development Unit and ABS Data sets.
+The aim is to map an Australia wide atlas that will inform federal government decision making in Public Health through real-time dashboards.

 Global Health PX specializes in the design, monitoring and evaluation of public health, digital and health technology interventions with a focus on achieving measurable health outcomes.
 Our team members have collectively led performance evaluations spanning 60 countries and representing $500 million in foreign aid and healthcare investments.
 We have worked extensively with bilateral and multilateral government agencies, national Ministries of Health and non-profit foundations.